 - Hollywood Exorcism: Father Bain believes Mrs. Fitz's nephew is possessed and performs an exorcism to rid of his "demons", even though the boy was only sick from eating poisoned berries.

 - Played by: Simon Callow

-An important English nobleman.
-He is rumoured to be a secret supporter of the Jacobites.
-Claire and Jamie first meet him when Jamie attempts to negotiate with him to get a pardon from the English King which would allow him to return permanently to Lallybroch as laird.
+An important English nobleman rumoured to be a secret supporter of the Jacobites.
+Claire and Jamie first meet him when Jamie attempts to negotiate with him to get a pardon from the English king, allowing him to return permanently to Lallybroch as laird.
 Later the couple is reintroduced to him in Paris.
-Though he seems at first glance a bumbling fool, he hides a cunning and ruthless mind.—-
+Though he seems at first glance a bumbling fool, he hides a cunning and ruthless mind.

 - Played by: Stanley Weber